Where Do High-Nets Keep Their Money?

 The explanation might be the following.
 As mentioned above, UHNWIs and HNWIs prefer conservative or ultra-conservative portfolio structures.
 Most of them have no exposure to alternative investments.
 They may also feel insecure about locking their fortunes in asset classes where liquidity level might seem challenging to assess in the long term.

-Fact: Cryptocurrencies, like Bitcoin and Ethereum, are more volatile than tokens tied to physical assets, like platinum and oil.
+Cryptocurrencies, like Bitcoin and Ethereum, are more volatile than tokens tied to physical assets, like platinum and oil.
 Meanwhile, they are more popular among our respondents.
 4.32% invest in cryptocurrencies versus just 0.62% in asset-backed tokens.

 4 Key Questions